xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

     ./run_aoc.py 2015 10 -t

 The `-t` option enables timing on the runner.
-That should show you just how fast this solution is: 3 milliseconds to run both parts on my computer.
-This is around 1000× faster than before!
-Better even, its run time is not exponential and we can go much, much further in the sequence.
-In the time it took for our first solution to calculate the length of element 50 (3 seconds), I was able to compute the length of element _40,000_!
-Which is a ridiculous number that fills up my terminal screen with digits.
+That should show you just how fast this solution is — 3 milliseconds to run both parts on my computer!
+This is around 1,000× faster than before!
+Even better: its run time is not exponential and we can go much, much further in the sequence.
+In the time it took for our first solution to compute the length of element 50 (3 seconds), I was able to compute the length of element _40,000_!
+Which happens to be a ridiculous number that fills up my terminal screen with digits.

 ### The nasty details